Arash Ferdowsi

-Arash Ferdowsi (آرش فردوسی, born October 7, 1985) is an Iranian-American billionaire entrepreneur.
-He is the co-founder of Dropbox.
+Arash Ferdowsi (آرش فردوسی, born October 7, 1985) is an American billionaire entrepreneur.
+He is a co-founder of Dropbox.

 Early life and education

 Ferdowsi was born in Overland Park, Kansas, United States on 7 October 1985.
 He attended Blue Valley Northwest High School, a public high school in Overland Park, graduating first in his class in 2004.
-Ferdowsi went on to study electrical engineering and computer science at the Massachusetts Institute of Technology (MIT), dropping out of his program in his last year to focus on his business.
+Ferdowsi went on to study electrical engineering and computer science at the Massachusetts Institute of Technology.
+At MIT, he had a home in East Campus.
+Arash became a college dropout to build Dropbox.

 Family

 Ferdowsi is the son of Iranian immigrants Gholam Ferdowsi (b.
 1950) and Tahmineh "Tammy" Faridazar (b.
 1959).
 Ferdowsi's father, a mortgage broker, is a native of Tabriz in northwestern Iran.
 His parents settled in the United States following the 1979 Iranian Revolution, then met and married in 1984 while students at the University of Central Missouri and the University of Missouri–Kansas City, respectively.